Jacklynn/digital-talent/packages/markdown-content/WebContent/About-Us.md

 On April 6th, 2023, the Digital Office released B.C.
 Government’s Digital Plan.
 One of many items reported on are hiring barriers:

-“Early on, the [Exchange Lab](https://digital.gov.bc.ca/communities/bcdevexchange) recognized that ministries faced several barriers to building digital capacity.
+<blockquote>Early on, the [Exchange Lab](https://digital.gov.bc.ca/communities/bcdevexchange) recognized that ministries faced several barriers to building digital capacity.
 It often took months or years to bring in external vendors to support digital initiatives.
-Further, there was no clear path for existing employees to develop their own digital skills, and ministries struggled to attract and hire talented technologists from outside government.”
+Further, there was no clear path for existing employees to develop their own digital skills, and ministries struggled to attract and hire talented technologists from outside government.</blockquote>

 [B.C.
 Government’s Digital Plan](https://www2.gov.bc.ca/assets/gov/data/digital-government/digital-plan.pdf)